 Follow up with an egg wash.
 Get one egg and a small container.
 Separate the egg white from the yolk.
 You can save the yolk for food or other purposes, so as not to waste it.
 If you have thick or long hair, you may need to use more than one egg.
 The egg white is your wash.
 You can add a drop of pure almond oil to the egg white for extra shine.
 Saturate the hair with the egg white wash.
 Leave it on for about a minute.
 Then, rinse thoroughly.

-Mask your hair with a homemade avocado blend.
+Mask your hair with a homemade minty avocado strawberry conditioner.
 This step gives the hair some deep conditioning and also helps with shine.
-To make a homemade avocado hair mask, you need half an avocado and an equal amount of mayonnaise.
-Smash the avocado into the mayo until blended well.
-If you do not have a potato masher (or you just don't want to do all that work), you can stick the ingredients in a blender for a few seconds.
-Saturate the hair completely with the avocado hair mask.
+Saturate the hair completely with this conditioner, as you would any hair mask.
 Apply a shower cap to the head to hold in the moisture.
 Leave it on for 30 minutes to an hour.
 Rinse thoroughly.
-You will likely notice shine and manageability.
+You will likely notice shine and manageability right away.
+Do this regularly for the best results.

 Avoid heat and chemicals.
 For the best results when using this regimen, avoid any heated styling products.
 This means blow dryers, hot combs, curling irons, hot rollers, and any other such devices.
 While these products may help you achieve certain looks, they also contribute to split ends, breakage, dull hair, and other issues.
 Chemicals do the same thing, but in a different way.
-There is no need to use these products.
+There is no need to use chemicals on the hair.
 Hair can dry naturally.
 Plastic and foam curlers can be used instead of heated ones.
-To make the hair more straight, wet it and comb through slowly while it air dries.
-This may take longer.
+To make the hair more straight, wet it and comb in homemade minty avocado strawberry detangling conditioner.
+Leave it on the hair and comb through slowly while blow drying the hair on the cold setting.
+This may take longer than the heated option.
 But your hair will thank you for it.

 *The information herein is for informational purposes only and is not meant to replace the advice of a licensed medical professional.
 Always consult an appropriately-licensed specialist when it comes to your health.